Book of Dreams: Artwork

 The winged horse art was created by Alton Kelley and Stanley Mouse, who were credited as "Kelly and Mouse".
 The art director for the album was Roy Kohara.
 The cover illustration was also used on the record label on the vinyl version of the album.

 Reception

+The Bay State Banner wrote that the album "is, for the most part, firmly within the California soft-rock mold exemplified by the Eagles."

 AllMusic gave the album a rating of 4/5 stars, calling it "a highlight of the '70s classic rock era and one of Miller's finest releases."
-The review also comments that it is an unnecessary album for the casual fan to consider, as the compilation album Greatest Hits 1974–78 contains seven highlight tracks from Book of Dreams.
+The review also comments that it is an unnecessary album for the casual fan to consider, as the 1978 compilation album Greatest Hits 1974–78 contains seven highlight tracks from Book of Dreams.